- Sportsbooks are offering +350 odds that the next President of the United States will be a woman

 - Elizabeth Warren (+780) is the leading contender to be President among women

 What are the chances the next President of the United States will be a woman?
 Could the next US Vice-President be female?

-The sportsbook is giving odds of +350 that the winner of the 2020 US Presidential election will be a woman.
-MyBookie isn’t as down on the chances of there being a female Vice-President in 2020.
+Odds are +350 that the winner of the 2020 US Presidential election will be a woman.
+The sportsbook isn’t as down on the chances of there being a female Vice-President in 2020.
 They are listing those odds at +200.

 There has never been a female President or Vice-President in US history.
 Democrat Elizabeth Warren is the top female contender in the 2020 Presidential election odds.
 She’s at average odds of +780.

 Gender of Next US President

 Kamala Harris pulled the plug on her bid for the 2020 Democratic Presidential nomination on Tuesday.
 She was originally one of the top challengers for the nod.
 Her campaign faded badly in recent months, though.
 Her fundraising also slipped significantly.